archer884/isbn/README.md

     Usage: isbn <number>

 The program just spits out whether or not the number is valid and, if not, why not.
+You can supply any number of ISBNs to test.